 But if I am to heal, I have to face them.
 I have to take hold of each place where the dagger of grief and sorrow and regret and anger has pierced my heart and examine it closely.
 I have to decide what to do with it, how to integrate it into my life after loss.

 Grief is work!
 That is one of the reasons grievers need solitude as well as companionship on this journey.
 And that is why grief can’t be hurried along.
 It takes a great deal of time to do the work grief requires.

 If instead of facing our pain, we try to run away or distract ourselves or numb ourselves with alcohol, food or drugs, we only prolong the process.
 Grief will not be ignored forever.

 We must FEEL what we need to feel.

 Then we must DEAL with those feelings-it might mean seeking a professional counselor or a trusted friend.
 Online or in-person grief support groups are a wonderful resource.
 Journaling can help too.
 But we have got to acknowledge and work through these feelings.

 And then we can begin to HEAL Hearts that have embraced and made some sense of grief can begin to beat again.
 They can begin to love again and feel joy again.
 They can learn to carry both sorrow and happiness-to remember and honor the missing child while also honoring and loving family and friends still here.

 It’s not a “once and done” exercise.

-I have repeated these steps over and over in the nearly three and a half years since Dominic ran ahead to heaven.
+I have repeated these steps over and over in the soon to be [nine] years since Dominic ran ahead to heaven.
 New feelings show up at the door of my heart and I have to choose to feel them, to search for what they mean and why they are here and then allow them to be woven into the fabric of who I am NOW-this side of child loss.

 It takes courage and stamina and determination, but it is the only way forward.